bormaxi8080/bormaxi8080/README.md

 - AWS (EC2, Amplify, S3, RDS, Route 53, DynamoDB), ClickHouse, Prometheus, Grafana, Zabbix
 - Linux (Ubuntu, Debian, Kali, Amazon Linux, Arch Linux, Parrot OS, Mikrotik OS, CentOS, FreeBSD), MacOS, Windows, Virtualization (VirtualBox, Vagrant, VMWare), Docker - at the level of normal, advanced in places, DevOps.
 I have a talent to install and configure any software so that it works on any systems and configurations
 - Some frameworks & tools for highload, queuing, mutli threading, multi processing, sharding, etc. for building optimal technical solutions
-- Maltego, Shodan, Telepathy, Sherlock, theHarvester, SpiderFoot, Metasploit, Huginn, and more OSINT frameworks & tools to realize investigations for various resources
+- OSINT frameworks & tools to realize investigations for various resources
 - Selenium, Puppeteer and at different times a bunch of all sorts of exotics for parsing, scraping, crawling and data enrichment
 - Various protocols related to e-mail (POP3, IMAP, MTA logs, verification and validation of addresses through various services, mass mailings)